UAE orders overnight curfew for deep clean, Gulf coronavirus cases rise

 Bahrain and Kuwait have also announced prisoner releases.

-Bahrain continued to evacuate several hundred Bahraini pilgrims stranded in Iran, which is an epicenter for the disease in the region.
+Bahrain continued to evacuate several hundred Bahraini pilgrims stranded in Iran, which is an epicentre for the disease in the region.

 A second repatriation flight of around 60 Bahrainis arrived overnight from the holy Shi’ite Iranian city of Mashhad, operated by Iranian airline Kish, families and a Bahraini official told Reuters.

-Bahrain earlier this month repatriated 165 people, but a number of subsequent scheduled flights were canceled.
+Bahrain earlier this month repatriated 165 people, but a number of subsequent scheduled flights were cancelled.
 At least 85 of the first batch of evacuees tested positive for the virus.

-The island state, which has reported 419 coronavirus cases and 4 deaths, most of them linked to travel to Iran, has longstanding differences with Iran and has criticized the Islamic Republic for not stamping Bahraini citizens’ passports.
+The island state, which has reported 419 coronavirus cases and four deaths, most of them linked to travel to Iran, has longstanding differences with Iran and has criticised the Islamic Republic for not stamping Bahraini citizens’ passports.

+In Qatar, the government’s crisis committee ordered the closure of all non-vital shops, and cafes and entertainment outlets, and restricted the working hours of all other shops to 6am to 7pm.

+Pharmacies, grocery stores and delivery services are excluded from these restrictions, the committee said in a press conference broadcast on Qatari channel Al Jazeera.

+Qatar recorded 12 new cases of the virus on Thursday, taking its total to 549.

-Reporting by Alaa Swilam, Lisa Barrington, Aziz El Yaakoubi, Yousef Saba, Stephen Kalin and Maher Chmaytelli; Writing by Lisa Barrington; Editing by Ghaida Ghantous, Raissa Kasolowsky and Mike Collett-White
+Reporting by Alaa Swilam, Lisa Barrington, Ahmed Tolba, Aziz El Yaakoubi, Yousef Saba, Stephen Kalin and Maher Chmaytelli; Writing by Lisa Barrington; Editing by Ghaida Ghantous, Raissa Kasolowsky, Mike Collett-White and Susan Fenton